Consensys/distributed-validator-formal-specs-and-verification/README.md

 ## Funding
 ​
-This project is being carried out by ConsenSys R&D and is supported by a joint grant by the Ethereum Foundation, Obol and SSV Networks.
+This project is being carried out by ConsenSys R&D and is supported by a joint grant from the Ethereum Foundation, Obol and SSV Networks.